Siddharths99/Decision-trees-Vs-random-Forests/README.md

 Data Cleaning Summary:

-It is clean data only duplicates where removed when loading it
+It is clean data set only duplicates where removed when loading it.

 Rows after removing duplicates: 302